 How Does Malpractice Affect Society and the Healthcare Industry?

-Medical malpractice is “improper, unskilled, or negligent treatment of a patient by a physician, dentist, nurse, pharmacist, or other healthcare professional.”
-In 2012, medical malpractice payouts totaled more than $3.1 billion, representing over 9,000 payment reports, according to data generated from the National Practitioner Data Bank’s Data Analysis Tool.
+Medical malpractice is generally defined as “improper, unskilled or negligent treatment of a patient by a physician, dentist, nurse, pharmacist or other healthcare professional.”
+In 2021, medical malpractice payouts totaled more than $3.1 billion, representing over 9,000 payment reports, according to data generated from the National Practitioner Data Bank’s Data Analysis Tool.

 The effects of malpractice on patients, whether or not they are actually involved in a legal suit, can be substantial.
 News or rumors of malpractice for a medical practice or hospital can be a turnoff for potential patients, making them reluctant to seek help.
 Concerns regarding negligence can make patients nervous and impede a trustworthy and open interaction — the cornerstone of doctor-patient relationships.

-Malpractice may even affect the cost of healthcare.
 Already, many Americans cannot afford adequate medical care.
-Physicians and other healthcare providers have long argued that malpractice claims are the leading cause of escalating healthcare costs.
+Physicians and other healthcare providers have long argued that malpractice claims are a leading cause of escalating healthcare costs.
 The worry is that as malpractice legal suits become more commonplace, and claimants receive settlements for millions of dollars, patients will have to swallow some of these costs through higher insurance premiums and doctor’s fees.

 Malpractice insurance premiums for doctors can also affect patients.
 The premiums can vary drastically by state and by medical specialty but have been rising consistently for years.
 The cost of rising premiums may be passed on to patients or force doctors to reduce services offered.
-Rising premiums may cause doctors to move to states with more manageable costs, which in turn will greatly influence patient access to the best doctors.
+Rising premiums may also cause doctors to move to states with more manageable costs, which in turn will greatly influence patient access to the best doctors.
 Access to healthcare may grow increasingly limited in areas where premiums are especially high.